 The purple surface represents a smoothed fit to all the negative control feature inliers.
 The residual of the surface fit is the Error on background subtraction in the Additive Error Estimation (see "Step 16.
-Determine the error in the signal calculation" on page 266).
+Determine the error in the signal calculation" on page 188).

-• FeaturesInNegativeControlRange
+FeaturesInNegativeControlRange

 This algorithm does two levels of filtering.
 First, it finds the features in the range of negative controls, by fitting the negative controls to a surface and finding non-control features whose signal is within 3 standard deviations of that fit.
 Then, it fits a Lowess curve to this set of features.
 It interpolates from that fit to calculate a background signal for each feature.
-This method is recommended for Agilent GE1, GE2, and miRNA microarrays.